Capt-Coder/Projects-Page/README.md

 # Projects-Page

-This is the Projects page of MLSA - SREC website
+This is the Projects page of MLSA - SREC website.
+It was developed with HTML and CSS.